 Chia Beach, Sardinia

-Make your way through fragrant juniper bushes and onto the warm sand of Chia Beach.
+Make your way through fragrant juniper bushes and onto the warm sand of Chia Beach, one of the best beaches in Sardinia.
 Of all the world-class stretches of sand enclosed within Chia Bay, on the island’s southernmost tip, Chia Beach is a spacious paradise with warm white sand that turns caramel beneath the waves.

 Its northern half, known as Sa Colonia, is arguably the greater destination, mostly due to the nearby cliffs and proximity to some extraordinary historical artifacts.
 Walk up the sandy path surrounded with rocks clad in mustard yellow lichen and dusty blue scrub over to the headland of Torre Chia, where you’ll find an elegantly ruined Spanish tower.
 Even more extraordinary are the ruins located at the foot of the promontory that was once part of an 8th-century Phoenician city.